Hodgkin’s lymphoma is a serious condition.

 - Unexplained weight loss

-If you notice persistent lymphoma symptoms in women, you should check with your doctor immediately.
+If you notice persistent lymphoma symptoms, you should check with your doctor immediately.

 In most cases, doctors cannot identify the cause of Non-Hodgkin’s lymphoma.